Deflaktor/ServerSideModsCollection/ServerSideTweaks/README.md

 - Chance to have Lunar Items be replaced by Pearls
 - Add elite aspects to item pool during bazaar stage (useful in combination with BazaarIsMyHome)
+- Reduce the teleport range of child
+- Remove teleport invincibility of child

 ## Simulacrum Tweaks